These walk in pantry ideas live rent free in my head — and it's time to share them with you

 If you can only carve out an awkward corner as a possible location for your walk in pantry ideas, ditch the thought of kitchen cupboards and instead invest in some bespoke floor to ceiling shelving to make the most of the available space.

-“Ideally, a walk-in pantry needs a certain amount of space and as a minimum it should be 1.8metres wide by 1.2 metres long," says Richard Davonport, managing director at Davonport, "and what space you have will dictate the layout, whether U-shaped, L-shaped or more galley.
+“Ideally, a walk-in pantry needs a certain amount of space and as a minimum it should be 1.8metres wide by 1.2 metres long," says Richard Davonport, "and what space you have will dictate the layout, whether U-shaped, L-shaped or more galley.

 “However, if you are opting for a bespoke kitchen, your walk-in pantry can be designed to your exacting requirements," he adds, "and while typically, you’ll have kitchen cabinets along the lower half of your pantry with shelving from chest height and upwards, in other spaces you still have options such as the floor to ceiling shelving in this design."

-"Proper ventilation is also important to keep the pantry cool and prevent the build-up of moisture, which can spoil food," advises Charlie Smallbone.
+"Proper ventilation is important to keep the pantry cool and prevent the build-up of moisture, which can spoil food," confirms Charlie Smallbone.

 In the case of this walk in pantry idea, small windows on the rear wall with slatted shutters serve a dual purpose.
 Natural ventilation to keep items cool, and also the opportunity to block out bright sunlight during warmer months.

-If on the other hand you will be using your walk in pantry as a back kitchen or need it to form part of your utility room, you may need to consider additional home ventilation measures such as installing an extractor fan or adding air bricks to an external wall.
+If on the other hand you will be using your walk in pantry as a back kitchen, you may need to consider additional home ventilation measures such as installing a kitchen extractor fan, or adding air bricks to an external wall.

 Another practical element that needs as much consideration as your kitchen lighting ideas is your walk in pantry lighting.
 With many walk in pantry ideas devoid of windows or natural light, being able to clearly identify your sugar from salt is essential for avoiding a culinary disaster.